David Rouzer: Early political career

 From 1996 to 2001, Rouzer was a legislative aide and Senior Policy Adviser for U.S. Senators Jesse Helms and Elizabeth Dole.
 In 2000, he ran for North Carolina Commissioner of Agriculture and lost the Republican primary.

 North Carolina Senate

 Elections

 In 2008, incumbent Republican state senator Fred Smith decided to retire in order to run for governor of North Carolina.
 Rouzer ran for Smith's old seat and defeated Nena Reeves in the Republican primary, 68%–32%.
 In the general election, he defeated Kay Carroll, 52%–48%.
 In 2010, he was reelected with 70% of the vote.

 Issues

 He worked on strengthening laws allowing youths to obtain driver's licenses.
 He was also a proponent of the 2012 "sea-level rise" legislation that sought to mandate that only historical data be used to predict future trends.

 Rouzer favors repealing the Affordable Care Act.
 In his 2012 campaign he released a TV ad in which his grandmother promised that he would not cut Medicare if elected.
 He believes immigrants should be fluent in English before being granted U.S. citizenship.
-He is pro-life.
+He is anti-abortion.